-When it comes time to clean cat ears, hydrogen peroxide might be the first thing that you reach for.
+When it is time to clean your cat ears, hydrogen peroxide might be the first thing that you reach for.
 You may assume that it’s safe and healthy.
 Before you use peroxide, ask your veterinarian because not all doctors approve of using this liquid.

 If you do use peroxide, pour the liquid into a small bowl or cup and let it reach room temperature.
 Dip a cotton swab in the liquid, push your cat’s ear back slightly and rub the swab just around the outside of the ear.

 While your cat is in a good mood, you can go ahead and clean its eyes at the same time.
 Cats with long hair are particularly susceptible to mats and dark spots under the eyes.
 Use a small cotton ball dipped in water that you gently rub across the cat’s eyelid and along the base of the eye.